docling-project/docling-eval/README.md

 |      0.9  |      0.95 |        1.5 |       5.5 |        94.5 |       3 |
 |      0.95 |      1    |       93   |       7   |        93   |     186 |

+The above quantiles have been also visualized as a histogram plot in: `benchmarks/dpbench-layout/evaluation_DPBench_reading_order.png`

 Additionally, images with the actual reading order visualizations are placed in: `benchmarks/dpbench-layout/reading_order_viz`
 </details>